rita-barbosa/LAPR4-2324/docs/sprint-c/us_1017/readme.md

 must follow specific technical requirements, specified in LPROG.
 The ANTLR tool should be used (https://www.antlr.org/).

+**Client Clarifications:**

+> **Question:** US1017/1018 - Our group has a question regarding the processing of the candidates' response files for
+> the interview.
+In the case of uploading a file, if a question that requires a numerical answer is filled with an
+> invalid format, for example, a letter, should we consider this as an invalid format in US1017 (and ask the user to
+> upload a valid file again) or should we, in US1018, consider it incorrect and automatically assign 0 points fot that
+> invalid response?
+That is, in US1017, should we only check the file format or should we also check if the responses
+> are filled with the correct data type?
+>
+>
+> **Answer:** The mentioned case should be considered a file validation error (the submitted file does not comply with
+> the defined grammar).

 ## 3. Analysis

 The main goal of this user story is to import the file with the candidate answers for the interview.